Title: Supercommunicators: How to Unlock the Secret Language of Connection

 Pages: 320

-If you don’t know what kind of conversation you’re having, you’re unlikely to connect.
+If you don’t know what kind of conversation you’re having, it’s easy to get lost or misunderstood.

 As a result, I gave this book a rating of 9.5/10.